davidczepiel/davidczepiel/README.md

 </p>

 <p>
-Welcome to my github profile! 👋 I'm a software developer specialized in the field of video games.
-With a degree in video game development under my belt, I've been able to work on multiple projects for platforms such as PC, Android, and even had the opportunity to experience what console development is like by making use of PS4 development kits.
-Although I have experience with tools like Unity or Godot, I feel the most comfortable working in C++.
+👋 Hi there!
+I'm David, a dedicated software developer with a passion for games. 🎮 Within the vast world of game development, I found my niche in the more technical side of things, focusing on design patterns and algorithms that bring worlds to life.
+While I try to stay up-to-date with the industry's latest technologies, my expertise lies in C++.
 </p>

 <!--- Skills icons, the first one is displayed only on dark mode, the second one only on light mode --->